learnbymakingwales/learnbymakingwales.github.io/en/the-labs/index.md

 The themes are:

-* **Introducing agile service design** - Introducing basic techniques with practical activities and a fast-paced design challenges
+* **Introducing agile service design** - Introducing techniques with practical activities and fast-paced design challenges

 * **How to research the problem space** - Experience qualitative and quantative research techniques and learn how to identify and prioritise problems to solve